khilnani/dot_files/README.md

 Misc

-- `installers` - Tings that can't be copied but need to be installed
+- `installers` - Things that can't be copied but need to be installed